HL7/cqf-measures/input/pages/using-cql.md

 be documented with a reason in order to meet the intent.
 If a reason is not part of the intent, then the absence of evidence pattern should be used, rather than documentation of an event not occurring.

-To address the reason an action did not occur (negation rationale), the eCQM must define the event it expects to occur using appropriate terminology to identify the kind of event (using a value set or direct-reference code), and then use additional criteria to indicate that the event did not occur, as well as identifying a reason.
+To address the reason an action did not occur (negation rationale), the QM must define the event it expects to occur using appropriate terminology to identify the kind of event (using a value set or direct-reference code), and then use additional criteria to indicate that the event did not occur, as well as identifying a reason.